"Research and experimental development (R&D) comprise creative and systematic work undertaken

 To qualify as R&D, the following elements need to be present in the working process: novelty,

-creativity, uncertainty, being systematic,and being transferable and/or reproducible.
+creativity, uncertainty, systematic approach,and being transferable and/or reproducible.

 Furthermore, the term 'R&D' covers three types of activity: basic research, applied research and